martopad/my_profile/content/projects/bare_metal_gentoo_machines.md

 ```

 4. There is a weird behavior when calling the shell command `arch-chroot` directly via subprocess.run.
 I don't know why it happens.
-But to solve it, I created a bash script that just calls
+But to solve it, I created a bash script that calls `arch-chroot`.
-`arch-chroot`.
 Like this:

 ``` bash
 #exec_as_chroot.sh